 Deaths: key points

-- Rates of mortality in 2022 were similar to rates in 2012.
+- Rates of mortality in 2023 were higher than rates in 2013.
 This stalling of improvement in mortality trends in Scotland over the last decade are due to the wider impacts of COVID-19 and recent adverse mortality trends.

 - Scotland continues to have the highest mortality rate of all the UK countries and one of the highest rates of mortality in Western Europe.